ruifgsantos/docker-cheatsheet/README.md

 # docker-cheatsheet

-This file will list a few of the most used commands to interact with Docker CLI.
+## This file will list a few of the most used commands to interact with Docker CLI and Dockerfile.

+### Docker CLI

 ```
 docker run